ihsnokn/blockmonster/README.md

 # BlockMonster Game Smart Contract

 This is a smart contract for the BlockMonster game, implemented on the SUI blockchain platform.
+Made for Move on SUI hackaton...

 ## Overview